Republic National Bank

 RNB handled many Enterprise wire transfers per Walsh Report AND later adopted exemplary KYC policies per 2001 Levin PSI report (before HSBC acquisition)

-Two contrasting references: (1) Walsh Report p.221 fn.20: RNB 'handled many of the Enterprise's wire transfers' for Iran-Contra.
-This means the bank processed covert financial flows for a secret US government operation involving illegal arms sales and contra funding.
-(2) Levin PSI Correspondent Banking Report (2001), p.30: Republic National Bank of New York (now HSBC USA) was cited as a 'notable exception' for its 'Know Your Customer Policy Statement' adopted for its International Banking Group, effective Dec 31, 1998.
-This KYC policy may have been adopted specifically because of lessons from the Iran-Contra and forfeiture experience.
-Edmond Safra founded RNB; he also controlled Trade Development Bank in Geneva where the Codelis account was held.
+Two contrasting references frame the bank's posture.
+The Walsh Report (p.221 fn.20) records that RNB 'handled many of the Enterprise's wire transfers' for Iran-Contra, meaning the bank processed covert financial flows for a secret US government operation involving illegal arms sales and contra funding.
+The Levin PSI Correspondent Banking Report (2001, p.30) cited Republic National Bank of New York (by then HSBC USA) as a 'notable exception' for the 'Know Your Customer Policy Statement' adopted for its International Banking Group, effective Dec 31, 1998 — a policy that may have been adopted because of lessons from the Iran-Contra and forfeiture experience.
+Edmond Safra founded RNB and also controlled Trade Development Bank in Geneva, where the Codelis account was held.

 RNB handled Enterprise wire transfers AND had an officer coordinating off-book cash deliveries